visualitypl/docker-workshop/exercises.md

 docker run -d -p 5432:5432 postgres:9.5
 ```

-TODO
+Try again connect to postgresql server.
+Now it should work.

 You task is:

 1. Run three docker containers with PostgreSQL image in versions 9.3, 9.4, 9.5
-2. Containers should run as background processes
+2. Containers should run as background processes in a “detached” mode
-3. Each container should be named like: postgres9.3 etc
+3. Each container should be named like: postgres9.3 et

 ## Exercise 3